-So we've almost wrapped up the OT, and so far our concept of hell can be described as "A lowly place for the dead, particularly the wicked" with two strong potential concepts of "fire, destruction, and eternity" floating around, but not quite tied in just yet.
-Now I've already explained how the Job/Proverbs verses cannot be used as any sort of basis for Annihilationism, but there's a handful of other OT verses that are heavily used as well, and I think it's worth looking how each one ultimately falls flat as a supporting verse.
+So we've almost wrapped up the OT, and so far our concept of hell can be described as "A low place for the dead, particularly the wicked" with potential concepts of "fire, destruction, and eternity" floating around, but not quite conclusive on their own just yet.
+I've already explained how the Job/Proverbs verses cannot be used as any sort of basis for Annihilationism, but there's a handful of other OT verses that are heavily used as well, and I think it's worth looking how each one ultimately falls flat as a supporting verse.
 In the end, if I were to weigh both sides of the argument solely from OT Scripture, Annihilationism has a severely underwhelming case going for it.

-The final portion is what Annihilationists latch onto as some sort of proof of "ceasing to exist."
+The final portion ("for you are dust, and to dust you will return") is what Annihilationists latch onto as a sort of proof of "ceasing to exist."

-An Annhilationist will definitely have this verse handy, as "The soul who sins shall die." sounds like irrefutable and solid proof of their position.
+An Annihilationist will definitely have this verse handy, as "The soul who sins shall die." sounds like irrefutable and solid proof of their position.

 So, in review of all the patterns and concepts that we can grab from the proper reading of the OT Scriptures:

-[NEXT] Wherever this low place of the dead is, it seems to contain souls.
+low in depth.
+Wherever this low place of the dead is, it seems to contain